ubcecon/comet-open/comet-home/docs/pages/team.md

 The COMET project is a true team effort; it has taken input from writers, coders, editors, reviewers, and many more to create COMET.

-> You can contact the COMET team at jonathan.graves@ubc.ca
+> You can contact the COMET team at comet-project@ubc.ca

 ## Principal Investigators